mujtaba93/MEAN-stack/README.md

         "read": true
     }
 ```
-    The `Read` property will get updated from false to true, keeping all other properties unchanged.
+    The **read** property will get updated from false to true, keeping all other properties unchanged.

 5. For `PATCH` request, you will have to get the ID by doing `GET` command and visit the link - `http://localhost:9000/api/books/{id}` and add the change to be made to request body. refer below
     {